 The most valuable organ in your body is arguably your brain.
 Sure, you can’t survive without several others but the brain controls them all.
-And it not only keeps your heart beating and your lungs breathing all the time, it’s the repository of all that makes you, you.
+And it not only keeps your heart beating and your lungs breathing all the time, but it’s also the repository of all that makes you, you.
 All of your thought processes, feelings, and memories come from or reside within the brain.
+The brain can damage by dangerous foods.

 On the other side, there are food products that are the worst for your brain.
 Indulge too often, and you are likely to face uncertainty, depression, and slowed down reactions.
 In a vicious cycle, the depressed brain has a poor ability to make better decisions to improve.